antoinedabe/Tennis-data/replit.md

 ## Overview

-This is a simple, single-page web application featuring a "Hello World" button with modern styling.
-The project demonstrates basic HTML/CSS fundamentals with a focus on responsive design, modern CSS features like gradients and transitions, and clean visual aesthetics.
-It serves as a minimal starting point for web development projects.
+This is a Tennis Match Analyzer web application that combines Python backend data analysis with a modern HTML/CSS frontend.
+The application analyzes point-by-point tennis match data from GitHub datasets and displays comprehensive statistics through an interactive web interface.
+It demonstrates full-stack development using Python's HTTP server, data processing with CSV/requests libraries, and responsive web design.

 ## User Preferences